 - Code Comments: the documentation contained within the code should be comprehensive and document every function/entry point (i.e. explain the intended functionality of each of the components).

 - Design Specification: a design specification provides detailed and concise information about the system design and requirements.
 A design specification allows security auditors to check whether the code has been implemented correctly and adheres to the specification, and avoids incorrect assumptions about the expected behavior of the system, which may lead to missed security vulnerabilities.

 - User Documentation: Comprehensive user documentation helps to ensure users interact with the system correctly and as intended, which encourages secure and correct usage.

 2. Reduce Unnecessary Complexity and Simplify the Code.
 Increased complexity results in an increased attack surface, difficulty in understanding the code by security auditors, and difficulty maintaining the code by developers.
 It is recommended to reduce complexity and only implement features required by the system design in order to achieve the intended functionality.

-3. Implement a Test Suite and Test Driven Development.
-Sufficient test coverage (ideally 100%) for success and failure cases, which helps to identify potential edge cases, and helps protect against errors and bugs, which may lead to vulnerabilities or exploits.
+3. Implement a Test Suite.
+Sufficient test coverage for success and failure cases, which helps to identify potential edge cases, and helps protect against errors and bugs, which may lead to vulnerabilities or exploits.
 A test suite should include a minimum of unit tests and integration tests.
 End-to-end testing is also recommended so that it can be determined if the implementation behaves as intended.

 4. Manage and Maintain Dependencies.
 Out of date, unmaintained, and unaudited dependencies increase the attack surface of any system.
 Use of audited and well maintained dependencies prior to a security audit allows security auditors to focus their review efforts on the system’s behavior and the potential for security exploits.